Advertisment

 Masen Initiates Prequalification Tender for Third Phase of Solar Power Project in Atlas Mountains

-• Prequalification documents need to be submitted by October 20th, for 400 MW Noor Midelt III project utilizing PV technology
+Through Tender, Masen requires prequalification documents by October 20th, for 400 MW Noor Midelt III project utilizing PV technology

 Morocco's renewable energy agency, Masen, has kickstarted a prequalification tender for the third phase of a solar power venture.
 The project is situated in the Atlas mountains.
 Developers are required to submit prequalification documents by October 20th, with the objective of financing, constructing, and operating the 400 megawatt (MW) Noor Midelt III project utilizing photovoltaic (PV) technology.